starhelios/newness-coding-assessment/README.md

 pip install -r requirements.txt
 ```

+**Note:** before step 2 add .env file in Base directory where .env.example exists and copy all from .env.example.

 **2: make a superuser so you have credentials to look the scrapped data into the admin panel:**

 ```